jpastuszek/httpimagestore/README.md

 Putting image data to `/store/hello.jpg` will store two copies of the image under `mybucket`: one under key `hello.jpg` and second under its digest like `2cf24dba5fb0a30e`.

-##### output
+### API endpoint output operations

 When all images are stored output statements are processed.
 They are responsible with generating HTTP response for the API endpoint.
 If not output statement is specified the server will respond with `200 OK` and `OK` in response body.

-###### output\_image
+#### `output_image`

 This statement will produce `200 OK` response containing referenced image data.

-It will set `Content-Type` header to mime-type of the image that was determined by the thumbnailer based on image data if image was used as input in thumbnailing or it is resulting thumbnail.
+It will set `Content-Type` header to mime-type of the image that was determined by [HTTP Thumbnailer](https://github.com/jpastuszek/httpthumbnailer) based on image data if image was used as input in thumbnailing or it is resulting thumbnail.
 If the mime-type is unknown `application/octet-stream` will be used.

 Arguments:

 1. image name - image to be sent in response body

 Options:

 * `cache-control` - value of response `Cache-Control` header can be specified with this option

 Example: